-Section 2: All employees shall be guaranteed thirty (30) minutes at the employee's applicable rate of pay for fully, properly, and correctly making out accident or unusual occurrence reports.
-Employees will give a full report to the Supervisor of Accident Reporting and will be assisted as needed in making such report.
+Section 2: All employees shall be guaranteed thirty (30) minutes at the employee's applicable rate of pay for fully, properly, and correctly making out collision or unusual occurrence reports.
+Employees will give a full report to the Supervisor of -Collision Reporting and will be assisted as needed in making such report.

-Section 3: In the event an employee is required to attend court as a witness on behalf of the Employer, the employee so required to attend court shall be paid at his/her regular straight hourly rate of pay for his/her assigned day's work, provided he presents himself for work if excused from court prior to 2:00 p.m.
+Section 3: In the event an employee is required to attend court as a witness on behalf of the Employer, the employee so required to attend court shall be paid at their regular straight hourly rate of pay for their assigned day's work, provided employee presents themself for work if excused from court prior to 2:00 p.m.

-If an employee is required to attend court as a witness on behalf of the Employer on his/her day off, he will be guaranteed a minimum of two (2) hours or actual time spent at the employee's regular hourly rate of pay.
+If an employee is required to attend court as a witness on behalf of the Employer on their day off, employee will be guaranteed a minimum of two (2) hours or actual time spent at the employee's regular hourly rate of pay.